-Minnesota allows a person who has received a handgun or semiautomatic military-style assault weapon from a federally licensed dealer to submit a request to the police chief or sheriff who processed the transfer that no record be maintained of the transfer.4 If the police chief or sheriff receives such a request, he or she must return the report of the transfer to that person as soon as possible.
+Minnesota allows a person who has received a handgun or semiautomatic military-style assault weapon from a federally licensed dealer to submit a request to the police chief or sheriff who processed the transfer that no record be maintained of the transfer unless the transfer to the dealer was to facilitate a private transaction.4 If the police chief or sheriff receives such a request, he or she must return the report of the transfer to that person as soon as possible.
 Thereafter, no state government employee or agency may maintain a record of the transfer that identifies the transferee.5

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact